varvarra/CV/README.md

 I'm a **full-stack junior software developer** with experience in Ruby, JavaScript, Node.js, SQL, NoSQL, MVC, TDD and OOD.

-I can offer integrity, team devotion, a desire to constantly learn and improve, and a positive, flexible can-do attitude from day 1.
+I can offer *integrity, team devotion, a desire to constantly learn and improve, and a positive, flexible can-do attitude* from day one.

 I'm excited to work in a challenging and open environment on engaging projects with like-minded life-loving people.